Give and receive critique

 Spending time critiquing other photographer’s work is the best way to fast track your photography when you’re not taking photos.

 Being able to recognise a good photo does not necessarily mean that you will be able to take a good photograph, but if you can’t recognise a good photograph, you have no chance.

 1) Find a good place to give and receive critique.

-In general, posting your pics on Flickr is not asking fora good critique, people tend to be polite and positive in the general arena.
+In general, posting your pics on Flickr is not asking for a good critique, people tend to be polite and positive in the general arena.
 There are groups on flickr which encourage honest critique.
 There was a photo site called PhotoSig which in essence was driven by critique.
 The more critique you gave, the more images could be uploaded.
 It was a great concept but had 2 major flaws.
 When people are forced to give critique, the critique became forced, and ultimately nonconstructive.
 Secondly, the site became better known for the bossy moderator who drove away many peaceful photographers.
-Ephotozine was a beautiful UK website where I learned a hell of a lot of photography.
+Ephotozine is a great UK website where I learned a hell of a lot of photography.
 Good critique was frequent and the forum was a fantastic source of information.
-It is worth searching around for sites like this, but as in Ephotozine’s case, it is better to catch them when they are small and passionate about photography.
+It is worth searching around for sites like this, but as in most cases, it is better to catch them when they are small and passionate about photography.

 2) Learn to receive a critique

 This is such a tough one when you are starting out.
 An image you have worked hard on gets ripped apart on a public gallery.
 What is important is not to get emotional, but to take a step back.
 Just take a break for 5 minutes, then come back an re-read the comments.
 Firstly, if there is any rudeness in the comment, you can pretty much discount it.
 For example “You don’t have a clue how to focus”, this person’s comments can basically be disregarded.
 Judge if their comments are about your skills as a photographer.
 Learn to give a critique (as described below) then you will be able to receive critique’s better.

 3) Learning critique basics